Zek1s/NumberFacts/README.md

     - [ ] Each attribute should have restrictions defined: list of constants, or number range, or string length, or string format, or object schema, or array schema or other.
 For example, you can use `joi` language to define restrictions: https://github.com/hapijs/joi/blob/v13.1.2/API.md

 ## API definition

-- Retrieve a random number fact: GET http://numbersapi.com/random/trivia
+- Retrieve a random chuck joke: GET https://api.chucknorris.io/jokes/random
-- Retreive a random year fact: GET http://numbersapi.com/random/year
-- Post like: POST /api/trivia/:number/like
+- Post like: POST /api/jokes/:id/like
+    - 400 - {error: 'invalid joke ID'}
+- Post location: GET /api/jokes/:id/location
+    - 400 - {error: 'invalid joke ID'}
+- Upload image: POST /api/jokes/:id/image
-    - 400 - {error: 'invalid number'}
+    - 400 - {error: 'invalid joke ID'}
-- Unlike: DELETE /api/trivia/:number/like
+    - 400 - {error: 'wrong image format'}

 - 404 - {error: 'page not found'}
 - 500 - {error: 'server error'}

 - [ ] Define specific service (konkrečios paslaugos) API methods that WEB system is going to use
 - [ ] Optionally define additional API methods that WEB system is going to expose